4.1 – Bar (column) charts

 Introduction

-Bar or column charts are used to compare counts among two or more categories, i.e., an alternative to pie charts (Fig. 1).
+Bar chart, also called a bar graph, or column chart in many spreadsheet apps (e.g., Google Sheets, Microsoft Excel, Libreoffice Calc — “bar charts” is reserved for horizontal bar plots), are used to compare counts among two or more categories, i.e., an alternative to pie charts (Fig. 1).

 Figure 1.
 Single nucleotide variants for human gene ACTB by DNA and functional element (data collected 19 May 2022 from NCBI SNP database with Advanced search query).
 A. Pie chart.
 Note that slide for “exon – nonsense” is not visible.
 B. Bar chart – color coded bars to facilitate comparison with pie chart.